Dhruvy0804/energy-sentinel-india/README.md

 ## Streamlit Cloud Deployment

-When deploying on Streamlit Cloud, select:
+When deploying on Streamlit Cloud, select this main file:

 ```text
 streamlit_app.py
 ```

-The required Python packages are listed in:
+Required Python packages are listed in:

 ```text
 requirements.txt